 Anxiety and "Performance Anxiety"

 Performance anxiety can be a serious problem.
-It can create other types of anxiety, including social anxiety, and in some cases it can be a symptom of other anxiety disorders that bleed in to your confidence in social situations.
-To learn more about your anxiety, take my anxiety test now.
+It can create other types of anxiety, including social anxiety, and in some cases, it can be a symptom of other anxiety disorders that bleed into your confidence in social situations.

 No matter what you will need to address your overall anxiety if you want to also reduce your performance anxiety.
 Anxiety disorders create negative, nervous thinking, and so even if you "cure" your performance anxiety, you are still likely to have disabling thoughts that may affect your performance in the future.

 But performance anxiety itself can have a variety of additional causes.
 Let's look at the two main types of performance anxiety and see what may cause it, and then go into detail about what can be done to prevent it.

 Performance Anxiety Type 1 - Speeches and Performance Under Pressure

 Athletes, presenters, and anyone that does anything under the public's eye may find themselves with performance anxiety.
 The causes of this are fairly simple:

 - Inexperience in public.

 - Strong distaste for failure.

 Anything in life can cause these emotions.
 Some people are born with a mild performance anxiety or grew up naturally shy, so the idea of talking in public is upsetting to them.
 Others are prone to distress over the idea of being judged, possibly because of experiences in the past, upbringing, or bullying.